-Janice Wainwright has been Morley Theilman's secretary for several years now and when she finds a blackmail note in his waste paper basket, she seeks his advice.
-He's asked her to put a locked suitcase in a locker at the bus station and she wants to know if she can force it open to confirm her suspicions.
-He agrees and they find $100,000 in $20 bills inside.
-The case eventually disappears from the locker and Theilman is found dead in a subdivision he had been building with business partner Cole Troy.
-Janice is charged with his murder and Perry defends her.
+Janice Wainwright has been Morley Theilman's secretary for several years now and, when she finds a blackmail note in his waste paper basket, she seeks Perry's advice.
+Theilman asked her to put a locked suitcase in a locker at the bus station and she wants to know if she can open it to confirm her suspicions.
+Perry agrees and they find $100,000 in $20 bills inside.
+The case eventually disappears from the locker and Theilman is found dead in a subdivision he had been building with business partner, Cole Troy.
+When Perry tries to find Janice, it appears that she disappeared.
+Paul finds her in Las Vegas where they find her meeting Theilman's first wife and her brother at the rail station.
+Cole says he saw a shapely woman following Morley near his office who could be Janice, Morley's wife Agnes, or even his ex-wife Carlotta, who has changed her appearance.
+Janice is charged with his murder and Perry defends her but her defense is extremely weak.
 Written by

 In a unique episode, the viewer will be treated to many aspects that are rare in 'Perry Mason' regular shows.
 Instead of a preliminary hearing this case will be heard in front of a jury.
 Perry rest the defensive side of the hearing without presenting any evidence.
 And we get to hear closing arguments present to the jury.
 This is unusual in most regular episodes from the series.